 The PAS 2035 standard was released, bringing with it some much-needed formalisation about how retrofit work is specified, undertaken and managed.
 PAS 2035 focuses on an holistic, 'whole house' approach to retrofit projects and ensures that homes which benefit from such work do not suffer from unintended consequences.
 It also helps end-users to identify the Intended Outcomes of such work, so that once it is complete, these can be monitored and evaluated.
 Trade Engine developed a new Quality Management System to implement PAS 2030:2019, as well as initiating a project called RetroSuite, to deliver a full end-to-end software solution that implements PAS 2035.
 Our partnership with Stroma Certification is further formalised to deliver this.

 Trade Engine becomes a PAS 2035 Retrofit Coordinator

-In March 2020, Trade Engine became a TrustMark-registered Retrofit Coordinator organisation, able to assist installer businesses and end-clients with the implementation of PAS 2035.
+In March 2020, Trade Engine became a one of the first TrustMark-registered Retrofit Coordinators, able to assist installer businesses and end-clients with the implementation of PAS 2035.
 Our retrofit 'ecosystem' grew in this year, taking on larger-scale retrofit project management, and assembling a network of trained Retrofit Assessors and Retrofit Installers to work under the guidance of our Coordination team.
 Our QMS user base now extends to over 1000 companies.
 The Green Homes Grant scheme is also announced by the UK Government, bringing with it further options as to how energy efficiency and retrofit work can be funded.